sahicken/uav/docs/31_software.md

 QGroundControl or simply QGC is a frontend for mission planning and partially visualizing simulations.
 [AppImage](https://docs.qgroundcontrol.com/master/en/getting_started/download_and_install.html) installation is recommended for Ubuntu and [Flatpak](https://flathub.org/apps/org.mavlink.qgroundcontrol) for Fedora.

+QGC expects either real hardware or a software simulator perform non-trivial functionality of the program (e.g. sensors, running a mission).
+In order to work effectively on the Software Team you should be become more familiar with QGC by at least running a simple simulation.

-## Running PX4 Autopilot in Gazebo Classic Simulator
+## Running PX4 Autopilot in Gazebo Classic Simulator (no gui, linux kernel)

 	docker run -it --net=host -v ~/src/PX4-Autopilot:/src/PX4-Autopilot/:rw --name=sim px4io/px4-dev-simulation-focal:2023-06-26 bash
 	cd src/